Ansh757/final-project-csc111/README.md

 # CSC111
-This is was a Final Project collaborated within a group of 4 team members.
-The description of our final project was to create a recommendation system (Using Weighted Graphs) and displaying the output with a UI.
+Final Project in 1st Year, using Graphs

+Description: The goal was to build a recommendation system that will recommend movies based on the given genre's.
+With the help of Graphic User-Interface, the output of the recommended movies will be displayed and the reviews will be extracted from the web.